PeggyKimotho/Python-Code-Challenge2/README.md

 This challenge defines a basic restaurant review system that allows users to create customers, restaurants, and reviews.

-The Restaurant Review System is a Python codebase that models a basic restaurant review system.
 This system allows users to create customers, restaurants, and reviews, facilitating the management and retrieval of customer feedback and restaurant information.
 The code is organized into three classes: Review, Customer, and Restaurant, each serving a specific role in the system.

 ## Classes

 ### Review

-The Review class encapsulates the concept of a customer's review of a restaurant.
-It captures essential information about the review, including the customer, the restaurant being reviewed, and the assigned rating.
-To maintain a centralized repository of all reviews, the class includes a static list called all_reviews.
+The Review class captures essential information about the review, including the customer, the restaurant being reviewed, and the assigned rating.
 #### Methods:

 - **__init__(self, customer, restaurant, rating):** Constructor method initializes a new review object with the provided customer, restaurant, and rating.
 The review is then automatically added to the all_reviews list.
 - **get_rating(self):** Returns the rating given in the review.
 - **get_customer(self):** Returns the customer who authored the review.
 - **get_restaurant(self):** Returns the restaurant being reviewed.
-- **all(cls):** Class method returning a list of all reviews created.

 ### Customer

 The Customer class represents an individual who can write reviews for restaurants.
 It stores customer-related data and actions.
-Each customer instance is tracked in the static list all_customers.

 #### Methods: